-However, severe bunions that do not respond to conservative treatments will most likely require surgical correction and realignment.
+However, bunions that do not respond to conservative treatments will most likely require surgical correction and realignment.
 Several different surgical procedures may be considered, based on your age, health, and the severity of your bunion.

-That said, we always prefer to avoid surgery if we can.
+We always prefer to avoid surgery if we can.
 So don’t wait until your bunion is swollen and painful to seek our help!
 To schedule an appointment with Trinity Foot Center, please call us today at (972) 293-9650.